ryo-ma/covid19-japan-web-api/README.md

 ## Total Prediction

-Predict  for the next 30 days about the positive and the death.
+Predict  for the next 30 days about the positive total and the death total.

-This API does not include FLIGHT data and SHIPMENT data.
+This API does not include the FLIGHT data and the SHIPMENT data.

 **Endpoint**: [https://covid19-japan-web-api.now.sh/api/v1/total?predict=true](https://covid19-japan-web-api.now.sh/api/v1/total?predict=true)